isimatosbe/my-personal-website/README.md

     - [ ] Dropped projects
 - v0.6: Making the web responsive
 - v0.7: Optimize building
-- v1.0: Making sure everything looks nice and clean.
+- v1.0: Making sure everything looks nice, clean and the information is correct.
 This will be the MVP.
 - v2.0: Learning TypeScript and updating the website to TS.

 Initial mockup for the MVP: